Nicest Place Finalist: Providence, Rhode Island | Reader's Digest

 “I just think it’s a project that really describes the city in a really understated, beautiful way,” Lynn McCormack, former director of Providence’s Department of Arts, Culture + Tourism, told the Boston Globe.

-Providence is a top-10 finalist in our Nicest Place in America contest!
-Vote for your favorite Nicest Place—the winner will be on the cover of the November issue of Reader’s Digest magazine!
+Providence is a top-10 finalist in our Nicest Place in America contest.
+Check out all the finalists and their inspiring stories here.

 Thanks!
 You're on our list.